 - Mealybug doesn't even look like a bug.
 It looks like little pieces of cotton that adhere to the plant where a leaf stem joins a branch.

-- Likewise, scale doesn't fit the usual model of a bug pest.
+- Likewise, the scale doesn't fit the usual model of a bug pest.
 Leaves infested with scale look like they have scabs on their "skin."

 - Spider mites are tiny, but if you examine them closely they do resemble little spiders with tiny webs.